-Hybrid Flooring brings together the best aspects of laminate flooring and vinyl flooring to give you a durable, waterproof and easy to install product suitable for all rooms of your home.
+Hybrid Flooring brings together the best aspects of click together laminate flooring and individual vinyl plank flooring to give you a durable, waterproof and easy to install floating floor suitable for all rooms of your home.

 These planks interlock together to create a realistic durable floor.
 It can be installed with minimal tools making the job easy for people of any skill level.

-The advantage of the Hybrid Planks is that it can be installed over an existing smooth and level floor without damaging it, so perfect for a temporary change to your floor, or use in a rental property.READ MORE...
+The advantage of the Hybrid Planks is that it can be installed over an existing smooth and level floor without damaging it, so perfect for a temporary change to feel of your home or perfect for rental properties.READ MORE...

 Sheridan 7 Hybrid

 Hybrid flooring is a type of floating floor which has been manufactured to be extremely dimensionally stable compared to conventional floating floors, as well as being waterproof.

 They vary in thickness from 5 to 6.5mm thick and use a variety of locking systems to hold them together.